 FAQ: What do you do for health insurance?

-When people hear about my lifestyle, they normally have a lot of questions—either because they want to do something similar themselves and are trying to figure out all the details, or because they simply can’t imagine how living a travel-centric life really works!
+When people hear about my lifestyle, they normally have a lot of questions—either because they want to do something similar themselves and are trying to figure out all the details, or because they simply can’t imagine how this lifestyle really works!

 What do you do for health insurance?

-Amy Scott (the owner of this blog, in case you didn’t know!), American, has been location independent since 2004, first as a long-term solo traveler and now as an editor spending most of her time in Buenos Aires, Argentina.
+Amy Scott (founder of Nomadtopia), American, has been location independent since 2004, first as a long-term solo traveler, then an expat, and now as an editor and coach traveling the world as well as spending time in Buenos Aires, Argentina, her home base.

 I took out travel medical insurance during my nine months spent traveling around the world, and I never once needed to use it.
 When I returned to the States I started working for myself, so I took out an individual plan in California—it served me well, but it always bothered me that it was tied to a specific location—I couldn’t keep the plan if I moved to another part of the country.